eritbh/yuuko/docs/docs.md

 -----|------|------------
 `config` | Object | An object with config options for the bot.
 In addition to these document fields, this object will be passed to the Eris constructor as the `options` object, so this can also contain any fields documented for the [Eris constructor](https://abal.moe/Eris/docs/Client) `options` parameter.
 `config.token` | String | The token used to log into the bot.
-`config.prefix` | String | Optional.
-A string messages must be prefixed with in order to be recognized as commands.
+`config.prefix` | String | A string messages must be prefixed with in order to be recognized as commands.
 You can set this to an empty string to respond to all messages without a prefix, but this is **highly discouraged**.
 Note that commands sent as direct messages do not require a prefix.
+`config.caseSensitivePrefix` | Boolean | Optional, default `true`.
+Whether or not prefix matching should be case-sensitive.
 `config.allowMention` | Boolean | Optional, default `true`.
 Whether or not the bot can respond to messages starting with a mention of the bot.
 If this is `false`, and `config.prefix` is omitted, there will be no way to interact with the bot in guilds.
 `config.ignoreBots` | Boolean | Optional, default `true`.
 Whether or not the bot should ignore messages from other bots.
 Prevents malicious bots from starting feedback loops and other mischief.